codebyfredrik/project-happy-thoughts/README.md

-# Project 11 - Message web application (Week 11)
+# Project 11 - Message site (Week 11)

-### Summary

-In this weekly assigment (@ Technigo Boot Camp 2019) I was given the task to create a web app that presents messages, much like Twitter.

-URL to live site: https://confident-engelbart-e0a558.netlify.com/

-### Learning objectives

-- Component lifecycle.
-- How to use the useEffect hook in React to perform actions when components mount, unmount, or when state changes.
-- How to call APIs from React and put the data into state.
+### 1. What is this?

+A message site created with React that displays short Twitter like messages from users.
+The site is integrated with a custom made Technigo API.

+### 2. What did I do?

+[TEXT]

-### Technologies used
+### 3. Technologies used

 - HTML
 - CSS
 - Javascript
 - React

-### APIs used
+### 4. APIs used

 - Custom made Technigo API

+### 5. Learning objectives

+- Component lifecycle.
+- How to use the useEffect hook in React to perform actions when components mount, unmount, or when state changes.
+- How to call APIs from React and put the data into state.

+### 6. Where can you see it in action?

+URL to live site: https://confident-engelbart-e0a558.netlify.com/